KippAD/george-orwell-pub/README.md

 - Ipad Mini causes some other spacing issues
 - Tests exclude Galaxy Fold (Viewport width of 280px)

 Testing the responsiveness included checking that every link worked and every component behaved as expected, as well as ensuring that the app design was maintained on smaller devices.
-Throughout the process all bugs that were found were resolved, and now responsiveness is retained accross the tested devices.
+Throughout the process all bugs that were found were resolved, and now responsiveness is retained accross the tested devices and all actions work as expected.

---
+---

-**Browser Testing**
+### **Browser Testing**
 The website has been tested on the following browsers:

 - **Chrome**